-In the United States and Canada, the following factors should be considered before antirabies treatment is initiated.
+The following factors should be considered before antirabies prophylaxis is initiated.

 Species of biting animal

-An UNPROVOKED attack is more likely than a provoked attack to indicate the animal is rabid.
+An unprovoked attack might be more likely than a provoked attack to indicate the animal is rabid.
 Bites inflicted on a person attempting to feed or handle an apparently healthy animal should generally be regarded as provoked.
 Consult the local or state health department following a provoked or unprovoked exposure to determine the best course of action based on current public health recommendations.

 Type of exposure